citp/privacy-policy-historical/l/li/liv/livefootballtickets.com.md

-> *The following text is extracted and transformed from the livefootballtickets.com privacy policy that was archived on 2015-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151209100952id_/http%3A//www.livefootballtickets.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the livefootballtickets.com privacy policy that was archived on 2016-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160610005318id_/http%3A//www.livefootballtickets.com/privacy.html) for the most accurate reproduction.*

-#
+# Privacy policy

 This Privacy Policy was last updated on 29/09/2009 and is effective as of that date.